Best Home Security System with Cameras

 Pricing

 Frontpoint’s equipment costs are relatively low.
 Don’t let the published retail prices scare you – the company is always running a sale, so you’ll never pay full price.
-At the moment, for example, you can get packages for up to 82 percent off those published prices in honor of Spring Break.
+For Black Friday 2025, Frontpoint is offering discounts up to 86 percent off and throwing in a free camera with new systems.
 You can save some money on installation as well, since all installation is DIY.
 Luckily, Frontpoint has streamlined the process so you really don’t need professional installers anyway.
 We managed to get our entire system up in under thirty minutes.
 With peel-and-stick options, it was place a sensor here, place a sensor there, then call Frontpoint to activate everything.
 Simple.

 Here’s a breakdown of Frontpoint’s camera costs.